 Growing mushrooms is quite simple, it's just like growing vegetables and other fruits.

 So, stay with me as I will guide you through many stages of growing mushrooms at your home.

-On any stage, if you get confused in the terminology used in this guide you can check it in the glossary which I will put at the end.
+At any stage, if you get confused in the terminology used in this guide you can check it in the glossary which I will put at the end.

 Growing Mushrooms At Home Or On Small Farms

 Mushrooms can be a good addition to widen the types of crops you grow at home or small farm.